sjentsch/lsjDocs/_pages/Ch04_Descriptives_3.rst

 .. math:: \mbox{skewness}(X) = \frac{1}{N \hat{\sigma}^3} \sum_{i=1}^N (X_i - \bar{X})^3

-where *N* is the number of observations, X̅ is the sample mean, and :math:`\hat{\sigma}` is the standard deviation (the “divide by *N - 1*” version, that is).
+where *N* is the number of observations, *X̄* is the sample mean, and :math:`\hat{\sigma}` is the standard deviation (the “divide by *N - 1*” version, that is).